Colne and Trawden Light Railways

 History

-Although the C&TLRCo was the owner of the tramway, it did not operate the services itself, these being run by the builder and parent company, Batley and Greenwood.
-The tramway was hardly a money spinner, and this, coupled with the fact that tramway operation was not part of Greenwood and Batley's core business, eventually led to a decision to sell the undertaking, though they doubtless also had one eye on the future, when expensive renewals would be required.
-After first approaching Nelson Corporation, the concern was eventually sold to Colne Corporation (including the tracks within the Trawden Urban District Council's boundy) on the 25th March 1914.
+The tramway was hardly a money spinner, and this, coupled with the fact that tramway operation was not part of Greenwood and Batley's core business, eventually led to a decision to sell the undertaking, though the company doubtless also had one eye on the future, when expensive renewals would be required.
+After first approaching Nelson Corporation, the concern was eventually sold to Colne Corporation (including the tracks within Trawden Urban District Council's boundary), the town council having formally taken the decision to purchase the tramway on the 30th October 1912, with agreement finally being reached between the two parties on the 4th February 1913.
+Powers to take over and operate the tramway were acquired by the corporation on the 4th July 1913 under the Colne Corporation Act 1913, the formal handover taking place at midnight on the 24th March 1914.

-Stringent economy measures were implemented in the mid 1920s, including one-man operation, and on the 19th October 1926, the first tramway closure took place (the Laneshawbridge line).
-By 1927, the corporation had decided to abandon the tramway — despite having renewed the entire fleet and a good deal of the infrastructure — the line to Trawden succumbing on the 3rd June 1928.
-All that remained was the line to Nelson, which was allowed to deteriorate significantly over the next few years.
-In October 1932, the name of the department (as well as the committee which oversaw it) was changed to 'Colne Corporation Transport' to reflect the evolving service provision.
+The last tram services on the Laneshawbridge line were withdrawn on the 19th October 1926, local bus operators being licenced to extend their services into Colne to compensate for this, later joined by services jointly operated by Colne and Keighley Corporations.
+By 1927, however, with track renewal looming on the Trawden line, the corporation finally decided to abandon the tramway — this despite having renewed the entire fleet and a good deal of the infrastructure — the Trawden line succumbing on the 3rd June 1928.
+From now on, it was only a matter of time until the Nelson line was abandoned, the corporation in the meantime gradually expanding its motorbus services.
+In October 1932, the name of the corporation department (as well as the committee which oversaw it) was changed to 'Colne Corporation Transport' to reflect the evolving service provision.

 Uniforms

-Unfortunately, photographs depicting staff of the C&TLRCo or its municipal successor, CCLR, are fairly scarce, so there is precious little evidence to go on when relating the uniform story.
+Unfortunately, good-quality photographs depicting staff of the C&TLRCo or its municipal successor, Colne Corporation Light Railways, are fairly scarce, so there is little evidence to go on when relating the uniform story.

 Staff were also issued with double-breasted greatcoats with five pairs of buttons and high, fold-over collars; it is unclear whether the latter bore any insignia.